Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/mfc/reference/cwinapp-class.md

 ### <a name="parameters"></a>Parametry
  *lpcszAppID*
- Určuje ID aplikace uživatele modelu.
+ Určuje ID modelu uživatele aplikace.

 ### <a name="remarks"></a>Poznámky